paulbradshaw/MED7373-Data-Journalism/2functions/compthinkingexamples.md

 [David Robinson's work on Donald Trump's tweets](http://varianceexplained.org/r/trump-tweets/) - which he was [asked to write up for the Washington Post](https://www.washingtonpost.com/posteverything/wp/2016/08/12/two-people-write-trumps-tweets-he-writes-the-angrier-ones/?utm_term=.104d90779aae) is another story of *pattern recognition* - in this case, different tones of voice coming from Donald Trump's tweets, and meta data associated with those (whether updates came from Twitter for iPhone or Twitter for Android).

 There's also a level of *abstraction* here in identifying core words which represent a particular tone of voice.

+## Add your own

+You can fork this GitHub repo and edit this page to add your own - then submit a pull request to add it to my original version...